mehdipourfar/webp-server/README.md

 ## Backend APIs
-* `/upload/  [Method: POST]`: Accepts image in multipart/form-data file format with name of `image_file`.
-You should also pass the token which you have set in your configuration file as a header in request.
-All responses are in `json` format.
-If request is successful, you will get 200 status code with such body: `{"image_id": "lulRDHbMg"}`.
-Image id length can vary from 9 to 12.
-Otherwise, depending on the problem, you will get an 4xx or 5xx status code with such body `{"error": "Error occured because of ..."}`.
+* `/upload/  [Method: POST]`: Accepts image in multipart/form-data format with field name of `image_file`.
+You should also pass the token previously set in your configuration file as header.
+All responses are in JSON format.
+If request is successful, you will get 200 status code with such body: `{"image_id": "lulRDHbMg"}` (Note that `image_id` length can vary from 9 to 12).
+Otherwise, depending on error, you will get a `4xx` for `5xx` status code with body like this: `{"error": "reason of error"}`.

-    ```sh
+    Example: ```sh
     curl -H 'Token: 456e910f-3d07-470d-a862-1deb1494a38e' -X POST -F 'image_file=@/path/to/image.png' http://127.0.0.1:8080/upload/
     ```

 * `/delete/(image_id)  [Method: DELETE]`: Accepts `image_id` as url parameter.
 If the image is deleted without a problem, server will return 204 status code with an empty body.
-Otherwise, it will return 4xx or 5xx error with specific error message in json format.
+Otherwise, it will return `4xx` or `5xx` error error message in json format.

-    ```sh
+    Example: ```sh
     curl -H 'Token: 456e910f-3d07-470d-a862-1deb1494a38e' -X DELETE "http://localhost:8080/delete/lulRDHbMg";
     ```

-* `/health/  [Method: GET]`: It returns 200 status code if server is up and running and needs no header.
+* `/health/  [Method: GET]`: It returns `200` status code if server is up and running and needs no token in header.
 It can be used by container managers to check the status of a container.

 ## Frontend APIs